Joydeep75/PageSpider/README.md

 # PageSpider
 WEB Scrapping using PyCharm.
-This is a LinkedIn Learning course by Bruce Van Horn namely, Learning Python with PyCharm
+This is the educational training material (Learning Python with PyCharm) by Bruce Van Horn.